androbelgica/SOS/docs/Cart&Cook_PRD.md

 ## 1. Project Overview

-A mobile-friendly web application built with **Laravel 12** and **React Kit** (integrated via Inertia.js) using **SQLite** as the database.
+A mobile-friendly web application built with **Laravel 12** and **React Kit** (integrated via Inertia.js) using **MySQL** as the database.
 The platform is designed to manage product listings (including seafood, meat, vegetables, and fruits), handle inventory, process orders, and include a unique section where the admin/owner and users can post and discover recipes tied to specific products.

 ## 2. Project Objectives